 When in 1897, two poor peat cutters found the mummy of a red-haired girl in the Bourtange Moor, they initially thought it was the Devil.
 In panic, the men ran away from her.
-For several days, the body was left lying unprotected.
+Exactly the same reaction of those carpenters when they discovered the mummies in the crypt of the medieval church in the village of Wieuwerd in the province of Friesland in the year 1765 (Hepkema 1896).
+For several days, the body of the girl was left lying unprotected.
 But then the villagers returned to the find and continued where their ancient predecessors had left off, and resumed to mistreat her.
 They removed many of her teeth and pulled out her hair as well.

 The Girl of Yde, as the mummy is commonly known, was brought to life again by medical artist Richard Neave in 1992.
 He reconstructed her face.
 She's dated between 54 BC and AD 128.
 Other details of the girl are that she was only about 1.40 meters tall and wore a woollen cloak.
 Her scoliosis was serious, and she was probably a cripple.
 The Girl of Yde is exhibited in the Drents Museum.